+- Areas of responsibility:

 - Employee Relations

 - Change Management

 - Health, Safety and Wellbeing

 - Organisational Development

 - Workforce Planning and Recruitment

 The Senior Leadership Team (SLT) includes the Executive Leadership Team and all department managers.
 SLT has a broad skill set and gender, age, sector and geographical diversity, contributing to the strength of the administration.